-Alex Wahl is delighted to start his BME as part of Studio Nelsen in the fall of 2013.
-Although born in Norway, he grew up in League City, Texas, and began playing the horn at age 11.
+Alex Wahl is excited to continue his music education studies as part of Studio Nelsen this year.
+Although born in Norway, Alex grew up in League City, Texas, and began playing the horn at age 11.
 He graduated from Clear Creek High School in 2013, where he was principal horn of the Wind Ensemble, which was selected to perform at the 2013 Midwest Clinic/Convention in Chicago.
 Alex was a member of the TMEA All-State Symphonic Band and Symphony Orchestra as well as the Virtuosi of Houston youth orchestra.
 In 2011, Alex received a superior rating at the Texas State Solo & Ensemble competition.
-He looks forward to continue an emphasis in performance while also focusing on his degree.
+He looks forward to emphasizing performance while also focusing on his degree.
 In addition to his musical endeavors, Alex enjoys traveling, cycling, kayaking, hiking, and just spending time in the great outdoors.

 Emily Borra is a second year Masters student in Studio Seraphinoff.
 She is dual degree seeking student for a Masters of Music in Horn and Masters of Science in Education in Higher Education and Student Affairs.
 She holds a Jacobs General Fellowship and a Graduate Assistantship as the Graduate Supervisor of Ashton Residence Center.